tfairclough/Project-1-Tic-Tac-Toe/README.md

 ##  Build Process

 - - -
-In this section I step through the build process, highlighting key sections of the code base with some example code extracts:
+In this section I step through the build process, with highlighting extracts from the code base:

 - Created the core elements of the HTML.
 Added placeholders for core game functionalities and added some basic formatting.

-- Created the eventlistners using array methods where appropriate:
+- Added EventListners, using array methods where appropriate, to allow the player to interact wih the game:
     1. New Game
     2. Reset Score
     3. Tile Click